valkey-io/valkey-doc/topics/distlock.md

 ### Is the Algorithm Asynchronous?

-The algorithm relies on the assumption that while there is no synchronized clock across the processes, the local time in every process updates at approximately at the same rate, with a small margin of error compared to the auto-release time of the lock.
+The algorithm relies on the assumption that while there is no synchronized clock across the processes, the local time in every process updates at approximately the same rate, with a small margin of error compared to the auto-release time of the lock.
 This assumption closely resembles a real-world computer: every computer has a local clock and we can usually rely on different computers to have a clock drift which is small.

 At this point we need to better specify our mutual exclusion rule: it is guaranteed only as long as the client holding the lock terminates its work within the lock validity time (as obtained in step 3), minus some time (just a few milliseconds in order to compensate for clock drift between processes).